 ALAP's monthly Salo(o)ns are small, informal gatherings at which we discuss a topic of interest, then socialize over snacks and champagne.
-They are held at members' homes, but all the member has to do is provide the space: ALAP brings the food and drinks so hosting can be a breeze!
+They're held at members' homes, but all the member has to do is provide the space: ALAP brings the food and drinks, so hosting is a breeze!

-Would you like to be a Salo(o)n host in May or June, or later in the year?
-If so, please write Dan or Jon (email addresses at the bottom of the newsletter) and let us know!
+We're looking for Salo(o)n hosts for June and later in the year.
+If you'd like to be a Host with the Most, please write Dan or Jon (email addresses at the bottom of the newsletter) and let us know!

 NEW WORKS LAB

-For details and guidelines, click "New Works Lab" in the navigation column to the left. at firstname.lastname@example.org to make a reservation.
+For details and guidelines about the Lab, click "New Works Lab" in the navigation column to the left.

 PLEASE NOTE: The NewsFlash and the weekly Member News Email can only publicize your writing.
 However, if you're acting in a show... or have directed one... or whatever... feel free to post it on ALAP's Facebook page!